Jul

 From the package description:

-Htop is an ncursed-based process viewer similar to top, but it allows to scroll the list vertically and horizontally to see all processes and their full command lines.
+Htop is an ncurses-based process viewer similar to top, but it allows to scroll the list vertically and horizontally to see all processes and their full command lines.
 Tasks related to proccesses (killing, renicing) can be done without entering their PIDs.

 Yeah, that’s right.
 You can actually see the whole process including options and arguments.
 You can scroll down off the current page to see what else is running.
 It also looks a lot prettier, and I know how much you like your pretty applications.